 Flows identifies the most frequent paths taken by users from or to any event.
 Use Flows to understand how your users sequentially perform events in your product, and analyze drop-offs or unsuccessful behavior.
-Choose either a starting event or an ending event to track the paths users take from or to a key event.

 For marketers, this means finding out the steps users take leading up to a conversion, or where they actually go instead of converting.
 For product managers, this means seeing if users are actually completing onboarding, or pinpointing where they drop off.
 Drive conversion by identifying the optimal paths that lead users to convert, and seeing which events take users off that path.